NHS Continuing Healthcare Procedure

 Maximising participation of the person

-A core value and principle of the Framework is to maximise the involvement and participation of the person at all stages of the process, from completing the checklist to the point where a decision is made about eligibility and beyond.
+A core value and principle of the Framework is to ensure the involvement and participation of the person at all stages of the process, from completing the checklist to the point where a decision is made about eligibility and beyond.

 As a minimum the MDT should: